-Tracking down big bluegills is one of professional guide Brian Brosdahl’s specialities, so we forced him to spill the beans on his best recipe for May and early June.
+Tracking down big bluegills is one of professional guide Brian Brosdahl’s specialties, so we forced him to spill the beans on his best recipe for May and early June.

 “You have to find the warmest water in the lake,” Bro begins.
 “I’m generally seeking out muddy areas, typically on the north end, but that can change depending on which way the wind is blowing.
 And I’m looking for any kind of healthy vegetation.
-Boat harbors, canals, creek areas, are always good bets.
-Little creeks more than rivers.
+Boat harbors, canals, and creek areas are always good bets.
+Little creeks are more than rivers.
 You don’t want heavy current flow.”

 “There will be fish in 4 to 8 feet, too, but when the sun comes out, they’re going to move up to places where the bottom is black and warm.”

 To find bluegills, Bro ties on a 1/8-ounce Thumper Jig, with a small plastic tail (Northland makes a wide variety of panfish-size plastics).
 The Thumper Jig has a “belly blade” that flickers, flashes, and flutters, helping to call up fish.

 “Make a short cast with it,” says Brosdahl, “and find out what speed retrieve just gets the spinner moving.
 Then, use that speed as you make longer casts.
 Every now and then, jig it a little bit, but mostly just roll that reel handle.
 Sometimes bluegills will just follow it, but in clear water, you can see them.
 You don’t have to catch ‘em to find the school.”